 While European destinations are likely to loom larger, my mind has not been stopped from crossing continents.
 Mountain areas in North America and New Zealand have caught my attention and all have the advantage of having English as a main language too.
 Places like Patagonia or other parts of South America may tempt many but I am not committed to these and destinations in south-east Asia are not as tempting to me as they may be to others.
 Wanderlust is not about to take complete hold of me.

-Still, I am more likely to peruse magazines like Hidden Europe, Wanderlust, National Geographic Traveller and Lonely Planet Traveller to see what is in there and portals like WE12TRAVEL, Solofriendly or Wikitravel have their uses too.
+Still, I am more likely to peruse magazines like Hidden Europe, Wanderlust and National Geographic Traveller to see what is in there and portals like WE12TRAVEL, Solofriendly or Wikitravel have their uses too.
 Features in print magazines can be pleasant reading with alluring photos and some of these will be more useful than others.
 The bite-sized nature of these things is a real help because it can feel overwhelming when you are reading through a guidebook on a new country from the likes of Rough Guides, Lonely Planet or Bradt.
 A little at a time can leave more in the memory as I have found through keeping up with various magazines over the years.